AI Screenr

 What a Good Pre-Screen Actually Tests

-Before you evaluate pre-screening software, be clear on what the stage is actually for.
+Before you evaluate pre-screening software, be clear about what this stage is actually for.
 A good pre-screen tests:

 • Role fit.
-Does the candidate understand what the role is and have the baseline skills the JD requires?
+Does the candidate understand what the role is and have the basic skills the job description requires?

 • Must-haves.
-Years of experience, domain exposure, specific tools or frameworks listed as required.
+Years of experience, domain knowledge, specific tools or frameworks listed as required.

-• Knockouts.
-Work authorization, geographic eligibility, salary range, language proficiency at the CEFR level required (A1–C2 on AI Screenr).
+• Disqualification rules.
+Work authorization, geographic eligibility, salary range, and language level at the CEFR level required (A1 to C2 on AI Screenr).

-• Communication basics.
-Can the candidate articulate their experience coherently?
-Particularly important for customer-facing and leadership roles.
+• Basic communication.
+Can the candidate explain their experience clearly?
+This is particularly important for customer-facing and leadership roles.

 • Enough technical depth to triage.
-Not a deep dive — just enough to distinguish candidates who can discuss the basics fluently from candidates who have memorised the buzzwords.
+Not a deep assessment — just enough to tell apart candidates who can discuss the basics clearly from candidates who only know the terms.

-A good pre-screen explicitly does not test: algorithm depth, live system design, cultural specificity, or the hiring manager's "would I want to work with this person" intuition.
+A good pre-screen explicitly does not test: algorithm depth, live system design, cultural specifics, or the hiring manager's intuition about "would I want to work with this person".
 Those are panel rounds.
-Pre-screening exists to make sure the panel only meets candidates worth 4–8 engineer-hours of debate.
+Pre-screening exists to make sure the panel only meets candidates worth 4 to 8 engineer hours of discussion.

 Why Phone Screens Fail at This

-The 30-minute recruiter phone screen was the default for 30 years because there was nothing else to do the job.
-As a pre-screening instrument, it has specific structural failure modes:
+The 30-minute recruiter phone screen was the default for 30 years because there was nothing else available to do the job.
+As a pre-screening tool, it has specific structural weaknesses:

 • Scheduling friction.
-3–5 reschedules per 10 invites.
+3 to 5 reschedules per 10 invitations.
 Top candidates drop out during the gap between application and phone screen.

 • Recruiter fatigue.
 After the fifth screen of the day, question depth drops.
 Notes get shorter.
-Decisions get noisier.
+Decisions become less reliable.

 • First-impression bias.
 Recruiters are human.
-A candidate who opens with small talk gets rated higher than a candidate who opens nervously, even when the substance is identical.
-See the replace screening calls page for the ROI framing around this.
+A candidate who starts with small talk is rated higher than a candidate who starts nervously, even when the actual answers are identical.
+See replace screening calls for the ROI view of this.

 • No structured output.
 A phone screen produces notes.
 Notes are not a report.
-The hiring manager cannot diff candidates from notes in any scalable way.
+A hiring manager cannot compare candidates from notes in any scalable way.

 • No transcript for the panel.
-Panel interviewers walk in cold.
-Everything the candidate said on the phone screen is summarised (or lost) in a recruiter's recap.
+Panel interviewers enter the interview without context.
+Everything the candidate said on the phone screen is either summarized or lost in a recruiter's recap.

-Phone screens are fine when you run 10 a month.
-They fall apart at volume, across distributed teams, or when multiple recruiters are running them to different bars.
+Phone screens work fine when you run 10 per month.
+They break down at volume, across distributed teams, or when multiple recruiters are running them with different standards.

 What AI Pre-Screening Does Differently

-AI pre-screening — the voice AI version — addresses each failure mode specifically:
+AI pre-screening — the voice AI version — addresses each of these weaknesses:

-• Same questions, every candidate.
-The rubric and core question set do not change between candidates.
-Depth of follow-up adapts to the answer, but the coverage is identical.
-No "I forgot to ask about X with that candidate."
+• Same questions for every candidate.
+The scoring criteria and core question set do not change between candidates.
+The depth of follow-up adapts to the answer, but the coverage is identical.
+No "I forgot to ask about X with that candidate".

 • Structured scoring.
-0–100 total across 8 default rubric dimensions (fully customizable per role), evidence-backed bullets that quote the transcript, and a 4-point hiring recommendation (Strong Yes / Yes / Maybe / No).
-Every score carries an evidence-quality label (Strong / Moderate / Weak / None) and a confidence value.
-See the automated candidate screening page for how this gets produced.
+0 to 100 total score across 8 default scoring dimensions (fully customizable per role).
+Evidence-backed points that quote the transcript.
+A 4-point hiring recommendation (Strong Yes / Yes / Maybe / No).
+Every score has a quality rating (Strong / Moderate / Weak / None) and a confidence value.
+See automated candidate screening for how this is produced.

 • Transcript attached to the candidate record.
-Panel interviewers open the report and the transcript before their round.
-They walk in warm, with context, and the panel hour goes to depth instead of re-ground-covering.
+Panel interviewers read the report and transcript before their round.
+They enter the interview with context.
+The panel hour goes to depth instead of repeating basic questions.

-• Zero scheduling.
-Candidates self-serve async.
-See async interview software for the async-first flow.
-No reschedules, no calendar invites, no time-zone reconciliation.
+• No scheduling.
+Candidates complete the interview themselves.
+See async interview software for the async-first workflow.
+No reschedules, no calendar invitations, no time zone coordination.

-• 24/7 availability across 57 languages.
-Top candidates apply evenings, weekends, lunch breaks.
-They interview in the moment instead of waiting 5 days for a recruiter slot — which is when top candidates go to faster competitors.
+• Available any time in 57 languages.
+Top candidates apply in the evening, on weekends, during lunch breaks.
+They interview immediately instead of waiting 5 days for a recruiter slot — which is when the best candidates often go to faster competitors.

-• Knockouts evaluated automatically.
+• Disqualification rules checked automatically.
 Experience, work authorization, salary, language.
-Candidates who fail are flagged in the report, not silently rejected — you decide what to do.
+Candidates who do not meet them are flagged in the report, not silently rejected.
+You decide what to do.

-For the full product walkthrough, see how AI interview software works.
-For the category-level capability breakdown, see AI interview software.
+For a full product walkthrough, see how AI interview software works.
+For the full capability breakdown, see AI interview software.

-Before vs After — Phone Screen vs AI Pre-Screening
+Before and After — Phone Screen vs AI Pre-Screening

 Time per candidate (team)30–45 min recruiter time~5 min of report review

-Scheduling overhead3–5 reschedules per 10 invitesNone — async
+Scheduling overhead3–5 reschedules per 10 invitationsNone — async

-Question consistencyVaries by recruiter, day, volumeIdentical across every candidate
+Question consistencyVaries by recruiter, day, and volumeIdentical for every candidate

-Scoring outputFree-text notes0–100 on 8 default dimensions, evidence-backed
+Scoring outputFree-text notes0–100 on 8 default dimensions, with evidence

-Panel pre-readRecruiter recap, often missingFull transcript + structured report
+Panel pre-readRecruiter recap, often missingFull transcript and structured report

-Coverage of must-havesDepends on recruiter memoryAll knockout criteria always checked
+Coverage of must-havesDepends on recruiter memoryAll disqualification criteria always checked

-Bias audit trailFree-text notesEvidence-quality labels per dimension + confidence values
+Bias audit trailFree-text notesQuality ratings per dimension plus confidence values

-Cost per candidate~$30–50 (fully-loaded recruiter time)Single-digit dollars per interview
+Cost per candidate~$30–50 (total recruiter time cost)Single-digit dollars per interview

-The economics hold at every volume level; at 100+ candidates a month the comparison becomes uncomfortable for the phone-screen model.
-See high-volume candidate screening for the scale angle, and reduce engineer interview time if the engineer-manager's phone screen is what you are specifically replacing.
+The economics hold at every volume level.
+At 100 or more candidates per month, the difference becomes very clear for the phone-screen model.
+See high-volume candidate screening for the scale view, and reduce engineer interview time if the engineering manager's phone screen is specifically what you are replacing.

 Pre-Screening Output: What the Panel Actually Gets

-The distinguishing feature of AI pre-screening versus recruiter phone screens is what happens between "pre-screen complete" and "panel hour starts".
-A recruiter phone screen typically produces a one-paragraph recap, maybe some bullet notes.
-The panel walks in mostly blind.
+The main difference between AI pre-screening and recruiter phone screens is what happens between "pre-screen complete" and "panel hour starts".
+A recruiter phone screen typically produces a one-paragraph recap and maybe some bullet notes.
+The panel enters the interview largely without information.

-• Executive summary — 2–3 sentence TL;DR of where the candidate stands.
+• Executive summary — 2 to 3 sentence summary of where the candidate stands.

 • 4-point hiring recommendationStrong Yes / Yes / Maybe / No — with overall confidence.